realabdu/sloppygrad/README.md

 ## What is SloppyGrad?

-SloppyGrad is inspired by micrograd and tinygrad it's and autograd engine, and it's here to prove that not all software needs to be perfect and well-behaved.
-All the concepts here are just copies of what Andrej Karpathy and George Hotz thought was right, taken to the next level inversely.
+SloppyGrad is inspired by micrograd and tinygrad it's and autograd engine, it's here to prove that not all software needs to be perfect and well-behaved. my goal is to contribute to tinygrad i beleive the best way to learn something is to attempt to recreate so here we go.

 ## Why Choose SloppyGrad?